Spanish Armada: Armada in Scotland and Ireland

 The Spanish ships were beginning to show wear from the long voyage, and some were kept together by strengthening their damaged hulls with cables.
 Supplies of food and water ran short.
 The intention would have been to keep to the west of the coasts of Scotland and Ireland, seeking the relative safety of the open sea.
 There being no way of accurately measuring longitude, the Spanish were not aware that the Gulf Stream was carrying them north and east as they tried to move west, and they eventually turned south much closer to the coast than they thought.
-Off Scotland and Ireland, the fleet ran into a series of powerful westerly winds which drove many of the damaged ships further toward the lee shore.
+Off Scotland and Ireland, the fleet ran into a series of powerful westerly winds which drove many of the damaged ships further towards the lee shore.
 Because so many anchors had been abandoned during the escape from the English fireships off Calais, many of the ships were incapable of securing shelter as the fleet reached the coast of Ireland and were driven onto the rocks; local inhabitants looted the ships.
 The late sixteenth century and especially 1588 was marked by unusually strong North Atlantic storms, perhaps associated with a high accumulation of polar ice off the coast of Greenland, a feature of the "Little Ice Age".
 More ships and sailors were lost to cold and stormy weather than in direct combat.